joko1712/HYBpy/README.md

 # HYBpy

 ## Overview
-HYBpy is a python-based tool for hybrid modeling of bioprocesses.
+HYBpy is a python-based tool for hybrid modeling of bioprocesses and biological systems.
-This repository contains the source code for the web-based application available at www.hybpy.com
+This repository contains the source code for the web-based application available at the www.hybpy.com website.

 ## ⸎ Developed at